Malcolm Kennedy: 2002–2023

 While he is on a business trip three years later, Malcolm visits his parents and informs them that Catherine is pregnant.
 He then asks them to relocate to London to help him and Catherine out with the baby.
 However, after thinking it over, Susan and Karl decide to stay in Erinsborough.
 Toadie and Sonya let Malcolm look after their young daughter, Nell (Scarlett Anderson), but Malcolm struggles and he breaks their digital detox by letting Nell play with his phone.
 Toadie and Sonya ask Malcolm to leave, but they later apologise and let him look after Nell again, with better results.
 After saying goodbye to his parents, Malcolm returns home to London.
 Six months later, Malcolm informs Susan that Catherine has given birth to their daughter Susannah.

 Eight years later, Malcolm makes a surprise visit to see his parents.
 They attend Toadie's engagement party together, where Malcolm reveals to his parents that he and Catherine have separated.
 He explains that he was keen to move back to Australia, but Catherine was not interested.
 This led to numerous issues between them, which made them both miserable.
 When Malcolm returns to his hotel room, Izzy is waiting for him and he tells her that he did not get to tell his parents about her yet.
 The following day, Malcolm is about to explain to Karl and Susan that he and Izzy are together when Izzy enters the house.
 Malcolm then says that they are together and in love.
 Karl and Susan yell at Malcolm for keeping it a secret and say that their relationship probably has an agenda.
 When Malcolm asks Susan and Karl to accept his relationship once more, Susan tells him that he must pick between her and Izzy.
 Malcolm picks Izzy.
 However, Izzy later reveals to him that she kissed Shane Ramsay (Peter O'Brien), so they break up.
-Malcolm later attends Toadie's wedding and watches his siblings give Toadie congratulation messages by video, then attends their reception on Ramsay Street.
+Malcolm later attends Toadie's wedding and watches his siblings give Toadie congratulatory messages by video, then attends their reception on Ramsay Street.
+The following day, as revealed in a flashback, Malcolm discovers that his half-sister, Holly Hoyland (Lucinda Armstrong Hall), is secretly in town and he agrees to keep it from Karl and Susan.